crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

 ## Proposal

-The overall idea of this proposal is to merge all traits and patch on the workload only once, and this action will trigger component revision generated automatically.
+The overall idea of this proposal is to merge all traits and patch on the workload only once, and make this action trigger component revision generated automatically.

-To achieve this, we propose:
+To make it more clear, let's define what kind of trait we are talking with first.
+Let's call them `patch trait` for convenience.
+A trait will be `patch trait` only if it's change will **affect fields of underlying workload** and **MUST trigger new revision to do rollout**.

+Let's see some examples.

+   - SecurityContext, NodeSelector and SideCar Trait are all `patch trait` if we are using K8s Deployment to implement.
+   Because these traits will all affect fields of underlying workload, and will make pods re-create, these changes MUST trigger new revision and do rollout.
+   - ManualScaler is NOT a `patch trait`, even though `replica` cloud be field of underlying workload, but change replica don't need to do rollout and won't affect the stability of an APP.
+   - Ingress, Service Binding Trait are all NOT `patch trait`, it won't affect any field of underlying workload and also don't need to do rollout.

+Now let's go straight forward to this proposal:

 1. Add `patch` field into TraitDefinition, this will make the trait become a kind of patch trait.